AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 1. Return to the Homepage

-Now, confirm the customer id is sent to the Service using the Debugger extension:
+Now, confirm the customer id is sent to the Service using the Debugger extension.

+**To validate that the ID Service is passing the customer id**

 1. Go to the Experience Cloud ID Service tab
 1. Click on the cell with the `Customer ID - crm_id` value